Association of American Medical Colleges. AAMC represents MD-granting medical schools located in the U.S.

 - Non-U.S. Citizen Student/Graduate of International Medical School (Non-U.S. IMG): A non-U.S. citizen who attends or graduated from an international medical school.

-Independent Applicants include all applicant categories EXCEPT U.S. allopathic seniors.
+Independent Applicants include all applicant categories EXCEPT EXCEPT U.S. MD and DO seniors.

 Any two applicants who link their rank order lists in an NRMP Match.
 Applicants who participate in the same Match as a couple form pairs of choices on their primary rank order lists, which are considered in rank order when the matching algorithm is processed.
 A couple matches to the most preferred pair of programs where each partner has been offered a position.